- 1.63k views

 Thingvellir National Park has a fascinating history and natural beauty and is considered to be one of the best national parks in Iceland.
 With so much to see at this venue there truly is something for everyone.
 Whether your interests are in anthropology, geology, biology, or just the joy of the great outdoors, this park is a place where your curiosity can be both stimulated and satisfied.

 - Take a walk through a rift valley that will have the North American tectonic plate on one side of you, and the Eurasian plate on the other side.

 - The Largest Lake in Iceland, Lake Thingvallavatn presents a beautiful underwater landscape that serves as a habitat for 50 invertebrates and 150 types of plants; snorkeling or scuba diving in the rifts is the best way to get up close and personal with this amazing ecosystem.

-- There are numerous options available to fill your time like camping, hiking, fishing and horseback riding.
+- There are numerous options available to fill your time like camping, hiking, fishing, and horseback riding.

-- If you are planning to go scuba diving or snorkeling, you must have a dry suite certificate, or a minimum of ten registered dry suite dives within the last two-year period; documentation will be required if you wish to dive.
+- If you are planning to go scuba diving or snorkeling, you must have a dry suite certificate, or a minimum of ten registered dry suit dives within the last two-year period; documentation will be required if you wish to dive.

 - Be prepared to pay a fee to use the restroom facilities; 200 isk, or about $2.00 U.S. is the price to use the bathroom at this location.

 Fun fact: Thingvellir National Park is the sight of Althing, where between the years 930 and 1798 representatives of the various Icelandic clans would meet face-to-face to settle disputes and maintain the balance of power between the various chieftains.

 Thingvellir National Park Facts: